Connecticut teacher accused of leaving children home alone while she spent weekend in Florida - NewsBreak

 Her former husband said he sent his father to the residence, according to the warrant, but he wasn’t able to speak with anyone.
 One of the texts from the children to Caviasca around the same time allegedly said “…do you know about the car that was at the house and someone knocked on the door,” to which she replied, “no I don’t.”

 According to the warrant, Caviasca told police she had gone to Florida for the weekend but claimed the children were left under the supervision of her brother.
-Police say they spoke with her brother’s employer who said he had been at work on all three days.IRS tips to get your tax refund fastest
+Police say they spoke with her brother’s employer who said he had been at work on all three days.How long does omicron last on surfaces and in the air?

 School officials have confirmed Caviasca is a teacher at Waterbury Public Schools.
 She is currently on leave due to the allegations.